 New suffixes are introduced to denote decimal floating constants.
-Also, the d and D suffixes are added to denote type double.
+Also, due to the introduction of translation-time data type described in 7.1, it is no longer possible to specify constants of type double; the d and D suffixes are added for this purpose.